BUU33620 Introduction to Fixed-Income Securities and Alternative Investments

 On successful completion of this course, students will be able to:

-- Explore various types of fixed-income securities
+- Understand various types of fixed-income securities

 - Apply portfolio concepts in fixed income securities’ management